express-in-code-game/excode-design/project.md

 - what programming language will this prject use ?
     - clojure and/or clojurescript
     - these are unmatched in terms of REPL, reach and features
-- there are already lots and lots of games based on this idea, plus some more specialized (analogous to e-sports you might say) events, like ICFP and similar ones.
+- this is not very good presentation-wise; there are already lots and lots of games based on this idea, plus some more specialized (analogous to e-sports you might say) events, like ICFP and similar ones.
 How exactly is this different?
     - very true, it's a poor presentation; the point is to share and idea and find people who have the same problem/goals already
     - please, link me to such games if possible!
 I've been following e-sports for about 10 years and could not find any..
     - for example